ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 -->

-With Ubuntu MATE 16.04 due for release on April 21st 2016 this page will help you better understand what Ubuntu MATE is and how its been improved since the 15.10 release.
+With Ubuntu MATE 16.04 due for release on April 21st 2016 this page will help you better understand what Ubuntu MATE is and how it's been improved since the 15.10 release.

 ## Introduction